Pages

 Roux + Stock = Velouté

-Next, you cook the leeks and onions in some butter until translucent.
+Next, cook the leeks and onions in some butter until translucent.
 By adding the rice flour (which absorbs more moisture than regular flour), you're making a light roux.
 The next step is to add white stock, such as chicken stock.
 Now, the mixture is called a velouté.
-Stir in all but 1 cup of the cauliflower florets and cook for about half-an-hour.
+Stir in all but 1 cup of the cauliflower florets and cook for about half an hour.

 Here's a video showing how to make a velouté sauce.